-In recent blogs we have explored the potential of Artificial Intelligence (AI) for sales organizations and how it can impact sales performance management, along with the challenges and investment required.
+In past blogs we have explored the potential of Artificial Intelligence (AI) for sales organizations and how it can impact sales performance management, along with the challenges and investment required.
 But given that AI is a means to an end, do you really need it?
 Is it the most effective way to achieve sales results?
 Or are there better ways to get return on investment (ROI)?

 As we noted in an earlier blog, the McKinsey Global Institute estimates that the value created by AI in sales and marketing is expected to be in the range of $1.4 to $2.6 trillion for businesses worldwide.
 Impressive, right?
 Yet McKinsey estimates that advanced analytics (“untrained” analytics) can unlock $3.3-6.0 trillion in value — nearly 3x as much as AI.
 Surprised?

 Indeed, you can derive tremendous value from data-driven sales performance management, using proven technology like intelligent automation, predictive analytics, regression analysis, and other existing methods, without the learning curve and investment of AI.

 In our webcast “Can AI Transform Sales Performance Management?”
 Lily Scanlon, Principal in Korn Ferry’s Sales Effectiveness Practice, suggested an approach to determine the best path to transforming your sales performance.
 Scanlon says the question to ask is: “what is my business problem?”
 Define the problem and your objectives, suggests Scanlon, then look at whether a data-driven approach can help, vs. actual AI.
 You may be able to get a quick win on a discreet problem at a fraction of the cost.

 Data-driven approach is proving itself